dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

   Installing CSI Driver for PowerMax via Helm
 ---

-CSI Driver for Dell EMC PowerMax can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
+CSI Driver for Dell PowerMax can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
 For more detailed information on the installation scripts, see the script [documentation](https://github.com/dell/csi-powermax/tree/master/dell-csi-helm-installer).

 The controller section of the Helm chart installs the following components in a _Deployment_ in the specified namespace:
-- CSI Driver for Dell EMC PowerMax
+- CSI Driver for Dell PowerMax
 - Kubernetes External Provisioner, which provisions the volumes
 - Kubernetes External Attacher, which attaches the volumes to the containers
 - Kubernetes External Snapshotter, which provides snapshot support